cms-analysis/CombineHarvester/docs/Example1.md

 **File**: CombineTools/bin/Example1.cpp

 In this example we use CombineHarvester to parse an existing datacard and then extract information from it.
 Open the file above and take a look at the source code.
-To run the example, first make sure the code has been compiled:
+To run the example, first make sure the code has been compiled with `scram`:

-    cd CombineTools
+    cd $CMSSW_BASE/src
-    make -j4
+    scram b -j4
-    ./bin/Example1
+    Example1

 Parsing a single card {#ex1-p1}
 ===============================